|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-24 Hour Salad is a creamy fruit salad made with a cooked custard and canned fruit, then chilled overnight.
-It is sweet enough to be a dessert and a wonderful delicious addition to your holiday table.
-I like to serve it at Thanksgiving, Christmas, and Easter.
-It's also delicious served for Mother's Day, Father's Day, or any summer holiday party.
+This dish, popular in the Midwest U.S., is sweet enough to be a dessert and is a wonderful delicious addition to your holiday table.
+It is great to serve for Thanksgiving, Christmas, and Easter.
+It is also delicious served for Mother's Day, Father's Day, or any summer holiday party.

-This delicious salad can be made with many other kinds of fruit.
-I like to add some cubed cantaloupe or sliced strawberries too if they're available.
+This delicious salad can be made with many other kinds of fruit, for instance, fresh cubed cantaloupe or sliced strawberries work well, too.

 The recipe is easy to make as long as you follow a few rules.
-First, be sure that you cook the egg custard mixture long enough.
-I have been impatient a time or two, and the salad was too thin.
+First, cook the egg custard mixture long enough.
+Do not grow impatient with the custard.
+Getting the custard right is an important element for this dish.
+If the egg custard does not have enough time to set, the salad can become too thin.
 The custard has to be thick.
-It will thicken more when it's chilled, but adding the fruits will make it thinner.
-Second, be sure to only use canned pineapple and canned mandarin oranges.
-Navel oranges are too bitter and too tough for this recipe.
-Tender and sweet mandarin oranges are the fruits to use.
+It will thicken more when it's chilled, but adding fruits will make it thinner.

-I like to put this salad into a glass serving bowl because the colors of the custard and the fruit are so pretty.
+When you are ready to serve the salad, put it into a glass serving bowl.
+The colors of the custard and fruit look really nice.
 Keep it chilled until just before serving, and make sure you promptly refrigerate any leftovers.

 - 3 eggs